mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 As outline in the table above, stage one involved initial broad analysis of the varied forms of data and recording observations in an excel sheet.

-This data was analysed, at a broad scale,  using 3 planes of sociocultural activity.
-The existing relevant framework saves time, especially as a more emergent approach was  (in part ) in coding video data.

-WHY NOT GROUNDED?
-OR TO WHAT EXTENT WAS IT GROUNDED?
-IN THE AREA OF INTERPERSONAL ACTIVITY.

-#### 3 planes approach - noting tensions and behaviours

-I began working with video data by dipping into it almost at random.
-It soon became apparent that full transcription of video data of all sessions was beyond the remit of the study.

 To inform prioritisation of the video data at this early stage I began to formulate some guidelines to help prioritise sessions to